 The control register is used to select the analog input channel, analog input configuration, reference, coding, and power mode.
 The control register is a write-only, 12-bit register.
-Data loaded on the DIN line corresponds to the AD7327 configuration for the next conversion.
+Data loaded on the DIN line corresponds to the AD7328 configuration for the next conversion.
 If the sequence register is being used, data should be loaded into the control register after the range registers and the sequence register have been initialized.
 The bit functions of the control register are shown in Table 9 (the power-up status of all bits is 0).

-MSB LSB

-15 14 13 12 11 10 9 8 7 6 5 4 3 2 1 0

-Write Register Register ADD2 ADD1 ADD0 Mode 1 Mode 0 PM1 PM0 Coding Ref Seq1 Seq2 ZERO 0

-Select 1 Select 2
+MSB LSB 15 14 13 12 11 10 3 2 0 Write ADD2 ADD1 ADD0 PM0 0 Register Register Mode 1 Mode 0 PM1 Coding Ref Seq1 Seq2 Weak/ Select 1 Select 2 Three-State

-Table 9.
-Control Register Details
+Table 9 .
+Control Register Details I aute 2 .
+Conuoi Mcgister Details

 Bit Mnemonic Description 12, 11, 10 ADD2, ADD1, ADD0 These three channel address bits are used to select the analog input channel for the next conversion if the sequencer is not being used.
 If the sequencer is being used, the three channel address bits are used to select the final channel in a consecutive sequence.
-9, 8 Mode 1, Mode 0 These two mode bits are used to select the configuration of the eight analog input pins, $V{IN}0$ to $V{IN}7$.
+9, 8 Mode 1, Mode 0 These two mode bits are used to select the configuration of the eight analog input pins, V {IN} 0 to V {IN} 7.
 These pins are used in conjunction with the channel address bits.
-On the AD7327, the analog inputs can be configured as eight single-ended inputs, four fully differential inputs, four pseudo differential inputs, or seven pseudo differential inputs (see Table 10).
-7, 6 PM1, PM0 The power management bits are used to select different power mode options on the AD7327 (see Table 11).
-5 Coding This bit is used to select the type of output coding the AD7327 uses for the next conversion result.
-If coding = 0, the output coding is twos complement.
-If coding = 1, the output coding is straight binary.
+On the AD7328, the analog inputs can be configured as eight single-ended inputs, four fully differential input pairs, four pseudo differential inputs, or seven pseudo differential inputs (see Table 10).
+7, 6 PM1, PM0 The power management bits are used to select different power mode options on the AD7328 (see Table 11).
+5 Coding This bit is used to select the type of output coding the AD7328 uses for the next conversion result.
+If the coding = 0, the output coding is twos complement.
+If the coding = 1, the output coding is straight binary.
 When operating in sequence mode, the output coding for each channel is the value written to the coding bit during the last write to the control register.
 4 Ref The reference bit is used to enable or disable the internal reference.
-If Ref = 0, the external reference is enabled and used for the next conversion and the internal reference is disabled.
+If Ref = 0, the external reference is enabled and used for the next conversion, and the internal reference is disabled.
 If Ref = 1, the internal reference is used for the next conversion.
 When operating in sequence mode, the reference used for each channel is the value written to the Ref bit during the last write to the control register.
-3, 2 Seq1, Seq2 The Sequence 1 and Sequence 2 bits are used to control the operation of the sequencer (see Table 12).
-1 ZERO A 0 should be written to this bit at all times.
+3, 2 Seq1/Seq2 The Sequence 1 and Sequence 2 bits are used to control the operation of the sequencer (see Table 12).
+1 Weak/Three-State This bit selects the state of the DOUT line at the end of the current serial transfer.
+If the bit is set to 1, the DOUT line is weakly driven to Channel Address Bit ADD2 of the following conversion.
+If this bit is set to 0, DOUT returns to three-state at the end of the serial transfer (see the Serial Interface section).

-The eight analog input channels can be configured as seven pseudo differential analog inputs, four pseudo differential inputs, four true differential inputs, or eight single-ended analog inputs.
+The eight analog input channels can be configured as seven pseudo differential analog inputs, four pseudo differential inputs, four true differential input pairs, or eight single-ended analog inputs.